pitchmuc/launchpy/docs/property.md

     - name : it will be matching the name as equals
     - created_at : it will be greater that this date ('2022-12-12T10:19:20.867Z')
     - updated_at : it will be greater that this date ('2022-12-12T10:19:20.867Z')

+* **getLibrary** : Retrieve a specific library.
+  Argument:
+  * library : REQUIRED : Either the library name or the library ID

 * **getNotes** : Retrieve the note associated with the object pass to the method.
 Returns list.
   Arguments: